FISCO-BCOS/web3sdk/README.md

   - If this project is useful to you, please star us on GitHub project page.
   - Pull requests.
 See [CONTRIBUTING](CONTRIBUTING.md).
   - Report bugs, issues or feature requests.
 Using [GitHub issues](https://github.com/FISCO-BCOS/web3sdk/issues/new).
-  - If you find any security vulnerabilities, please [report them](https://security.webank.com) here!

 ## Join Our Community